Don't Write Off These Symptoms As

 The average time it takes to diagnose POTS in a patient is four years and two months, says Stiles.
 When she was 31, she sustained a concussion while snowboarding.
 Within a few days, she couldn't stand up without fainting, but no one could tell her why, she says.
 The majority of patients with dysautonomia have their symptoms blamed on some version of, "it's all in your head," Stiles says.
 Over the course of two years, Stiles was mostly bedridden and saw dozens of doctors.

 There are a couple of reasons why it takes so long for doctors to diagnose dysautonomia.
-For starters, there aren't a lot of specialized autonomic treatment centers around the country, and since symptoms can arise after another traumatic event, like an injury, accident, or even pregnancy, it can be hard to pinpoint.
-And, because the symptoms can seem vague or random, it takes time for patients and doctors to realize that there is an autonomic component to even look into specialized clinics for testing, according to Lucy Norcliffe-Kaufmann, PhD associate director of NYU Langone's Dysautonomia Center.
+For starters, there aren't a lot of specialized autonomic treatment centres around the country, and since symptoms can arise after another traumatic event, like an injury, accident, or even pregnancy, it can be hard to pinpoint.
+And, because the symptoms can seem vague or random, it takes time for patients and doctors to realise that there is an autonomic component to even look into specialised clinics for testing, according to Lucy Norcliffe-Kaufmann, PhD associate director of NYU Langone's Dysautonomia Center.

 Romu had a similarly frustrating experience when she first sought treatment.
 "I found that, as a woman in particular, you go into the doctor's office screaming or really complaining, and they try to diagnose you with an anxiety disorder," Romu says.
 "Realistically, when you do have your heart start to race it can aggravate anxiety-style symptoms, but it was a physiological response they were missing the whole time."